-This program is offered as a free, optional service to qualified students and is available to any Full Sail University graduate in good standing.
-Upon successful completion of the Extended Studies Internship program, a certificate of completion is issued.
-This optional, no-cost internship opportunity represents Full Sail's effort to continue the expansion of educational services to our students and the industry.
+The Extended Studies Internship is offered as a free, optional service to Full Sail University graduates who are in good standing.
+Upon successful completion of the Extended Studies Internship, a certificate of completion is issued.
+This optional, no-cost internship opportunity represents Full Sail's effort to continue the expansion of educational services to our graduates and the industry.

-The Extended Studies Internship Program is designed to give students an opportunity to apply what they learned during a comprehensive, hands-on working experience in a real-world environment.
+The Extended Studies Internship is designed to give graduates an opportunity to apply what they have learned during a comprehensive, hands-on working experience in a real-world environment.
 Participants will gain a solid understanding of their chosen field.

-Code Title Credit Hours INTERN Internship 3.0-12
+Code Title Credit Hours

-Total Weeks: 6 - 24
+Total Wee ks: 6 - 24

-Total Credit Hours 3-12 rotal cicale mould 5 12
+Total Credit Hours 3-12